 The 2 Most Common Hand and Wrist Injuries

 The most common wrist fracture from falling on an outstretched arm is a Distal Radius Fracture.
 Symptoms that require medical attention include swelling, pain, bruising, tenderness, numbness, hand weakness, and hanging of the wrist.
-An X-ray is required to diagnose this fracture.
-Most wrist fractures are cast for approximately 6 weeks.
+Your doctor will prescribe an X-ray to diagnose this fracture.
+A wrist fracture will require a cast for approximately 6 weeks.
 Your doctor will follow your recovery.
 Additional x-rays may be required to ensure the fracture is healing with good alignment and has not shifted.
-During this time, it is important to move your fingers while cast and keep your arm elevated as needed to prevent stiffness and swelling.
-Therapy may be recommended once the cast is removed to restore the wrist and hand’s functional mobility.
+It is important to keep your arm elevated as needed to prevent stiffness and swelling.
+Physical therapy begins after cast removal.
+This will help to restore the wrist and hand’s functional mobility.

-If the fracture is displaced at the time of injury or has shifted as seen on a follow-up X-ray, the orthopedic doctor may recommend surgery.
+A displaced fracture may require surgery.
 This is to restore anatomy to improve the wrist’s mobility and prevent arthritic changes in the future.
 The surgery is called ORIF, which means Open Reduction Internal Fixation.
 A plate and screws will be placed into the radius.
 This holds the fractured pieces together and restores the anatomy of the wrist.
 After surgery, the patient will be placed in a splint (vice a cast) at a post-op follow-up appointment.
 JOI exclusively offers ActivArmor, a custom made waterproof cast.

 - Reducing edema.

 - Restoring functional use of the hand for grasp and pinch and gentle wrist motion.

 The fracture will heal in approximately 6 weeks.
 Occasionally, the patient will present with extreme numbness of fingers due to a compression of the median nerve from distal radius fracture.
 During the ORIF surgery a Carpal Tunnel Release is performed.